PxTools/PxApiSpecs/specs_template.md

 **HTTP method:** GET

 ### Example response
-The following example shows the response of the API request `http://my-site.com/api/v2/navigation/BE0101`.
-Metadata about the folder BE0101 is returned together with the folder contents of the BE0101 folder, which is a subfolder BE0101A and the statistical table BefolkningNy.
+The following example shows the response of the API request `http://my-site.com/api/v2/navigation/BE0101A`.
+Metadata about the folder BE0101A is returned together with the folder contents of the BE0101A folder

 ```json
 ::: examplesAsJson/folder-root.json
 ```